SmerkyG/LinearAttentionArena/README.md

 This unlocks the potential for extremely large context lengths, without requiring large amounts of VRAM.
 Imagine putting in a whole codebase or stack of legal documents and asking questions about them.
 And if you happen to require only short answers you avoid most of the quadratic cost of attention.
 This is a major cost savings.

-And the best part is that GoldFinch **outperforms** larger sized models of Llama and Finch (RWKV-6) both during training and on downstream tasks!
+And the best part is that GoldFinch **outperforms** larger sized models of Llama and Finch (RWKV-6) on downstream tasks!

 <div align="center" >
     <img src="assets/evals.png" height=114 alt="GoldFinch evals" />